veillette/physics-book/contents/ch4NewtonsSecondLawOfMotion.md

 Newton’s second law and look for ways to find the thrust of the engines.
 Since we have defined the direction of the force and acceleration as acting “to the right,” we need to consider only the magnitudes of these quantities in the calculations.
-Hence we begin with
+Hence, we begin with

 <div class="equation" id="eip-id2420800">
 $$ F_{\text{net}}=ma , $$